ProvableHQ/ARCs/arc-0039/README.md

     3. All the public fields of the signal record not owned by the signer are accessible in the transition.
         **DIFFERENT from current logic!**
     4. Accessing any private fields of the signal record that are not owned by the signer will result in an error.
+    5. No access to fields of a signal record not owned by the signer must be allowed.
         **DIFFERENT from current logic!**
-    5. No access to fields of a signal record not owned by the signer should be allowed.
-        **DIFFERENT from current logic!**
     This is needed for allowing the execution of certain transitions.
 The very existence of the signal record is the proof of the transition being enabled.
-The transition must fail if the record is missing.
+The transition must fail if the expected record is missing.

 ### 2.1 Use Cases